Andrew Yaros

 LisaGUI (Alpha Version)

-LisaGUI lets users create, open, and edit files using a document-oriented workflow.
+LisaGUI is a full recreation of the Lisa Office System user interface in the form of a "web OS" written from scratch in JavaScript.
+It lets users create, open, and edit files using a document-oriented workflow.
 There are a few built in applications, the most recent of which is a fully featured word processor called "LisaType".
-While it still has some missing features and bugs, I view it as a big step towards making LisaGUI genuinely useful.
-The typesetting system it uses was written from scratch, and I'm proud of how it turned out.
+While it still has some bugs and missing features, I view it as a big step towards making LisaGUI genuinely useful.
+The typesetting system it uses was written from scratch.

 lorie.gallery